deenahl/deenahl/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a 4th-year CS student at the University of British Columbia (UBC).
 In the past 4 years, I developed a strong interest in machine learning, web development, and more recently, game development!
 I love building solutions to everyday problems, building fun little projects, and learning new technologies.
-I enjoy taking care of plants, playing video games, and playing volleyball in my free time, although I'm not all that great at any of these activities 😅.
+I enjoy taking care of plants, playing video games, and playing volleyball in my free time, although I'm not all that great at any of these activities just yet 😅.

 ## Skills ✨
 **Languages:** Python, C++, OpenGL, JavaScript, TypeScript, C#